felix-dumit/EasySpotlight/README.md

 If you want to further configure the `CSSearchableItem` and `CSSearchbleAttributeItemSet` properties you can implement the `configureSeachableItem` method in the protocol.

+## TODO
+Implement way to easily handle when user opens app from a core spotlight search.

 ## Feedback
 New feature ideas, suggestions, or any general feedback is greatly appreciated.